mozilla-ai/lumigator/docs/source/user-guides/prepare-evaluation-dataset.md

 ### 3. Annotate (optional in Lumigator, but very strongly encouraged)

-Feel free to start with the format you feel most comfortable with.
-At the end of this final step, you will need to Ground truth (i.e. the ideal output of the task for each example, as imagined by a human expert) is crucial to evaluate a Language Model.
+Regardless of the format you have been collecting your data in (spreadsheet, JSON, JSONL, HuggingFace datasets...), at the end of this final step, you will need to export to CSV.

+Ground truth (i.e. the ideal output of the task for each example, as imagined by a human expert) is crucial to evaluate a Language Model.
 Lumigator allows you to upload a dataset with only the `examples` column and later annotate the dataset with a high-quality Language Model, but nobody has vetted that Language Model for your use case: we cannot guarantee it knows as much about your business as you do.

 If you do have human experts who were able to go through the input data from step #2 and add their annotations, you should end up with a file with the same list of examples, plus the annotation after a comma.